andy221166/atlas/wiki/service-communication.md

 **Key Characteristics:**
 - Single Endpoint: All data fetching is done through one endpoint.
-- Declarative Data Fetching: Clients define the structure of the response by writing queries.
+- Declarative Data Fetching: Clients define the structure of the apiResponseWrapper by writing queries.
 - Strongly Typed Schema: The API exposes a schema that specifies the types of data and operations.

 **Advantages:**